-A comprehensive resource highlighting the pros and cons of building an app in-house vs. outsourcing app development to a mobile app agency.
+A comprehensive resource highlighting the pros and cons of building an app in-house vs. choosing to outsource app development to a mobile app agency.

 Who’s going to design, develop and launch our app?